ishwarrimal/LinkedinConnectionManager/readme.md

 This will add conneciton and cancel old connections

+NOTE: Its a Work In Progress

 ## TODO

-1. Send request to `x` number of people.
+1. ~~Send request to `x` number of people~~.
 2. Withdraw all the request which have passed `y` days.

-_Addition_ :

-1. Can give categry of person to send request to.
+3. Option to add new connection.
+4. Connection based on some criteria.

+## Version 1.0

+A simple UI from where you can withdraw connection request.